Level3-REST/site/doc/profiles/profiles.md

 ## Specifications

-See [WebDAV's `Profile` header](https://www.greenbytes.de/tech/webdav/draft-nottingham-http-link-header-00.html#rfc.section.4) for details on the inspiration of Level 3’s `Profile` header.
+See [WebDAV’s `Profile` header](https://www.greenbytes.de/tech/webdav/draft-nottingham-http-link-header-00.html#rfc.section.4) for details on the inspiration of Level 3’s `Profile` header.

 See [RFC 6906](https://tools.ietf.org/html/rfc6906) for an explanation of the profile concept.